 During the course of your treatment, clinical imaging may be taken for our records (i.e. our ‘use’).
 These are necessary for accurate record keeping, comparison and reference.
 Clinical imaging may also be provided to our practice by your referring GP/specialist.
 This imaging is accessible only by the staff in our practice.

 Identifiable clinical imaging (i.e. those that are identifiable as you) will not be shown to other patients, or published online or in medical literature (i.e. ‘disclosed’) without your express written consent.

 However, identifiable clinical imaging may occasionally be shown without your express consent in closed medical sessions with other doctors or nurses for educational purposes only.
 These sessions are bound by a code of strict confidentiality.
 Should you object, please let us know.

 Pre- and post-operative clinical imaging is useful in helping a patient make a decision about whether to go ahead with a procedure, and demonstrate the quality of our work.
-In cosmetic procedures such as breast augmentation, breast lift or breast reduction; liposuction; and abdominoplasty, clinical imaging is not identifiable.
+In cosmetic procedures such as breast augmentation, breast lift or breast reduction; liposuction; and abdominoplasty, clinical imaging is generally not identifiable.
 In others such as facelift, rhinoplasty, eyelid surgery, and ear surgery, clinical imaging may be identifiable.
 In order to show patients such identifiable pictures of other patients, we need their express consent.
 We are extremely grateful to those patients who give us such consent.
 Of course, this consent may be given or withdrawn at any time.